 - Cut out each particle along the dashed lines.

-- Take each particle and photograph it (in the tradition of “Flat Stanley”) in a place that highlights something about it — where it can be found, how it can be used, or what its properties are.
+- Students can either be assigned one specific particle or take each particle and photograph it (in the tradition of “Flat Stanley”) in a place that highlights something about it — where it can be found, how it can be used, or what its properties are.
 For example, you could take a photo of the photon with a book, because you couldn’t read without light!

-- Upload your photos to Twitter using the hashtag #SubatomicSmackdown and #PancakeParticles, and explain what your photo tells us about that particle and why that particle is so awesome!
+- Students can make a presentation with their photos and explanations to share with the class, or do a longer-form written assignment on their Pancake Particles.
+Older students can even upload their photos to Twitter using the hashtag #SubatomicSmackdown and #PancakeParticles, and explain what their photo says about that particle and why that particle is so awesome!

 Atoms and their subatomic particles do more than just make up the things around us: They are also important to how the things around us work.
 Electrons are crucial for electricity and magnetism.
 Protons are useful for many forms of scientific research and also medical treatments.
 Neutrons are responsible for the creation of heavy metals such as gold.
 Photons create the light around us and their speed allows us to use fiber optic cables.

-For more information contact MagLab educator Carlos Villa.
+For more information contact MagLab educator Carlos R. Villa.